The McLain Family Band: Alice and Al White

 Alice McLain White (b.
 Rose Alice McLain in 1956) sings, and plays mandolin and double bass.
 She enrolled at Berea College when the family moved there in 1970.
 She met her husband Al on the Grand Ole Opry before they married in 1977.
 Al White (b.
 1952) grew up playing music in New Mexico, and moved to Louisville, Kentucky to join the band Bluegrass Alliance.
 Al joined the McLain Family Band after marrying Alice; he plays mandolin and guitar, and sings.

 When the McLain Family Band stopped performing in 1989, Alice and Al remained in Berea, Kentucky.
 There, as of 2017, Alice was a first-grade teacher, Al taught traditional instrument instruction at Berea College, and the two of them played concerts and for folk and contra dancing.

+Ruth

+Ruth McLain Smith (b.
+Ruth Helen McLain in 1958) plays mandolin, double bass, and sings.
+When the band formed in 1968, she stood on chairs and milk crates to reach the neck of her bass.
+On December 15, 1970, she played the Appalachian dulcimer for the White House on national television after only 2–6 weeks of learning the instrument.
+In 2007, Ruth was playing regularly with Grandpa Jones' family.
+She has a Bachelor of Arts from Berea College, and by 2016, was a lecturer of music education at Morehead State University (MSU).
+Still teaching at MSU in 2023, she was nominated by the International Bluegrass Music Association as their mentor of the year, an award that "honors a bluegrass professional who has impacted the lives and careers of newcomers to the bluegrass industry."

+Outside of music, in 2007, Ruth was a director with Usborne Publishing, having been with the company since 1995.
+Prior to 2007, she married Philip Smith, and they have four children; in 2011, she moved back to Berea, Kentucky to care for her mother, Betty.